 Note: Each feature can only have one score.
 So if you want multiple people to weigh in, it's best to have a live collaborative session or request they provide comments for each feature.

 The best way to change formula metrics on a scorecard is to modify an existing scorecard rather than create a new one to replace it.
 This preserves all of the existing data and recalculates the total based on the revised formula (with the new criteria set to 0).

-Warning: If you create a new scorecard with new formula values to replace an existing one, the historical metrics from the original scorecard will be deleted.
+Note: If you create a new scorecard with new formula values to replace an existing one, the historical metrics from the original scorecard will be deleted.

-Features can also be re-ranked in a release automatically by Score (or other criteria shown below).
+Features can also be re-ranked in a release automatically by score (or other criteria shown below).
 To rank a release by score, just click on the drop-down arrow in the upper right corner of the release column in the Features > Board and select Score.